 In the event a driver does not qualify for the Series Championship event, that driver will not have to pay for the 6th and final round.

 What prize money is offered?

 The 2019 championship winner will receive a $90,000 scholarship to run the Battery Tender Global MX-5 Cup presented by BF Goodrich in 2020.
 This scholarship should cover most of the costs of a Global MX-5 Cup season.

 We intend to offer additional prize money for achievements by championship participants.

 During the regular season Spec MX-5 Challenge will also offer other contingency prize money for individual series races or events.

 How many drivers will be competing?

 Our objective is to have 30 drivers or more competing in Spec MX-5 during 2019.
 Each series should have as many as 10 drivers competing in the regular season.
 Approximately 60% of regular season drivers should qualify for the championship.
-A portion of the season fees will be refunded to drivers who do not qualify for the championship.

 How do I apply to be a driver in the series?

 The process is simple.
 First, fill out the series application form.
 The form is pretty simple, so it should only take a few minutes to fill it out.
 If there are more drivers than seats in a particular series, we will contact drivers who have indicated a willingness to drive in other locations to confirm.
 If there are still more drivers than seats, we will select drivers based on date of application, ability to meet the payment schedule, flexibility to run on different tracks, and support for a competitive field front-to-back.